gitlevich/thinking-about-agents/README.md

 ---

-*Vladimir Gitlevich lives in San Francisco.
+_Vladimir Gitlevich lives in San Francisco.
 He designs and writes software, does photography, and spends too much time thinking about attention and agents.
-This series developed over months of conversations with ChatGPT and was drafted in one night with Claude Opus.*
+This series developed over months of conversations with ChatGPT and was drafted in one night with Claude Opus._
----